How to Build a Good Referral Partner Program

 Referral partnerships need the coordination and motivation of a large number of internal and external actors to be successful.
 Among other things, this requires partner technology.

-In fact, the report states that 90% of partners not using partner technology believe their company should start now.
+In fact, according to Hubspot, 90% of partners not using partner technology believe their company should start now.

-Using a platform like Kiflo can really take your program to the next level.
+Using a platform like Kiflo is the most efficient manner to take your program to the next level.

-Kiflo is a Partner Relationship Management (PRM) platform that allows users to manage partners efficiently, track rewards, and establish an easy-to-use onboarding process.
+Kiflo is a PRM platform that allows users to manage partners efficiently, track rewards, and establish an easy-to-use onboarding process.